 Technology can be a great distraction, but it can also be a good tool to learn how to meditate.
-Your smart phone or tablet can be a excellent aid in learning how to meditate.
+Your smartphone or tablet can be an excellent aid in learning how to meditate.
 By installing meditation apps on your smart device, you can have a personal guide talking you through your meditation.
 Many of these apps are useful to keep you focused and on task.
 They can also be a good reminder that it is time for some meditation.
 By becoming a more active meditator you may find that you will want to explore different types of meditation.
 These apps are great for guiding you through that process.
 There are too many benefits of meditation not to try it.

 The Best Meditation Apps

 2Meditate offers guided meditations of various lengths.
 The guided meditations are from internationally known gurus that change weekly.
 This app has global meditations from around the world.
 You can also see who else is meditating globally.
-There are many video for beginners that show you helpful tips on proper meditation techniques.
+There are many videos for beginners that show you helpful tips on proper meditation techniques.
 You can select your teacher and type of meditation.
 You can also join a community of like-minded people to help motivate you to continue your practice.
 Free

 The Mindfulness App has great guided and silent meditations ranging from 3 to 30 minutes.
 They also have meditations from world-renowned meditation teachers.
 You can start with one meditation a day for 5 days or practice an introduction to mindfulness meditation.
 Customize your meditations to your liking with timers to help you stay on track.
 Most meditations are free, though they do have certain areas that cost extra.
 This is a good app to keep you meditating where ever you are.
 Mostly Free for iPhone and $1.99 for Android devices.